Cross-Tenant Data Leaks in SaaS: Why 200 OK Responses Still Expose Data

 See:

-To implement these controls end-to-end, combine this with Tenant Context Propagation in ASP.NET Core, Handling Tenant-Aware Caching in SaaS Platforms, and Organization-Level Data Isolation in Multi-Tenant SaaS.
+To implement these controls end-to-end, combine this with Tenant Context Propagation in ASP.NET Core, Handling Tenant-Aware Caching in SaaS Platforms, and SaaS Database Schema Patterns for Multi-Tenant Systems.

 What a cross-tenant data leak actually looks like